machakos23/gur/README.md

 A working model is hosted at [anaad.xyz](https://anaad.xyz) (for best results use audio clips of 20-30s in duration)

-Instructions on how to load the model and reproduce the test coming soon.
+Instructions on how to load the model and reproduce the test results coming soon.